MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 ---
 title: Set Up Reminder Terms and Levels
-description: Set up Business Central so you can send a reminders about payments due and add charges, or fees because of the delay.
+description: Set up Business Central so you can send reminders about payments due and add charges, or fees because of the delay.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al